keymetrics/keymetrics.github.io/docs/keymetrics/security.md

 > How do you protect that data?

 Data is ciphered while transfered into network (HTTPS and AES256).
-Data stored in database is normalized but each bucket has is own database (with database name ciphered)
+Data stored in database is normalized but each bucket has own database (with database name ciphered)

 > Do you adhere to any industry security standards, such as ISO or PCI?